gulyasm/cest/README.md

 # Cest
 Cest is a time and geotagged expense tracker web application.
 Okay, this might need some explanation.
 I track my expenses in GNUCash that runs on my laptop.
 I need an application on my phone that I can use to track the cash expenses I make throughout the day.
 Sometimes I input these expenses to GNUCash after 2 weeks.
 My memory is not that good, I forget where I spent cash.
 With time and geolocation, it's way easier to figure it out.
 2:00 AM at a bar.
 Probably beer.
 6:46 AM, coffee shop.
 Yes, that's that 3 EUR latte.

-## Enough explanation, show me a screenshot!
+## Enough with the explanation, show me a screenshot!
 Here you go:

 ![](screenshot_resized.png)